About Us

 Welcome to Healthworks!
 We are an award-winning charity and support people of all ages across the North East to live longer, healthier and happier lives.

-We began life in 1995 in the west end of Newcastle and have since grown to deliver services across the region.
 Throughout 2025 we will be celebrating 30 years of reducing health inequalities and improving the health and wellbeing of people of all ages.

 We achieve this by: